actions/toolkit/docs/node12-action.md

 $ git commit -m "Message"
 ```

+**IMPORTANT**: do not git add or .gitignore node_modules.

 Husky will add/vendor node_modules and prune dev dependencies.
 See husky in package.json for details.
 There is no need for you to add node_modules.

-IMPORTANT: We understand that the process of checking in node_modules is currently somewhat painful for some use cases.
+NOTE: We understand that the process of checking in node_modules is currently somewhat painful for some use cases.
 We are actively tracking an enhancement in [this issue](https://github.com/actions/node12-template/issues/4) to improve this process (and are open to any suggestions :smile:).

 In the meantime we still **strongly encourage** you to not check in dev-dependencies, it will significantly bloat the size of actions and degrade the experience.